 - Accountant provided offshore bookkeeper

-There are many, many providers now in the Australian market offering offshore team.
-The Outsourced Accountant and Frontline are probably the two I hear mentioned most often.
+There are many, many providers now in the Australian market offering offshore team, including Connect Outsourcing, The Outsourced Accountant and Frontline.
 The detail of this is a topic for another day.
 The advantage is that it is a low cost and with the right training and support the offshore team should be very effective.
 The downside that I see in some instances is the offshore team really don’t have the same level of understanding of the client, are poorly managed or trained and are really not nearly as effective as a local team.

 All these models can work well and I remain firmly of the belief that getting quality bookkeeping in place for your SME clients is a win/win/ but whatever model you choose you need to manage it well.